alexHlebnikov/markupBuilder2GIS/README.md

                 - libs - folder for js-libs like jquery
                 - plugins — folder for plugins js
             - misc - folder for misc files
-            - scss — folder with scss.
+            - less — folder with less.
-                - spritesScss - folder with scss for sprites
+                - spritesless - folder with less for sprites
                 - spriteGeneratorTemplates - folder with templastes for sprite generator
-                - plugins - folder fo scss for plugins (colud have subdirectories)
+                - plugins - folder fo less for plugins (colud have subdirectories)
-                - common.scss — common stylies for project (not required)
+                - common.less — common stylies for project (not required)
-                - GUI.scss — GUI-elements stylies (not required)
+                - GUI.less — GUI-elements stylies (not required)
-                - mixins.scss — mixins (not required)
+                - mixins.less — mixins (not required)
-                - reset.scss — reset css (not required)
+                - reset.less — reset css (not required)
-                - vars.scss — vars of the project (not required)
+                - vars.less — vars of the project (not required)
-                - fonts.scss — scss for fonts of the project (not required)
+                - fonts.less — less for fonts of the project (not required)
         - modules — folder with modules.
             - _template — folder with template module.
                 - assets — for the module.
-                - ie - scss-files for old ie browsers (ie8.scss and ie9.scss could be here)
+                - ie - less-files for old ie browsers (ie8.less and ie9.less could be here)
-                - _template.jade — template of the module.
+                - _template.html — template of the module.
                 - _template.js — js file of the module.
-                - _template.scss — scss file of the module.
+                - _template.less — less file of the module.
         - pages - pages folder
-            - _template.jade — template of the page.
+            - _template.html — template of the page.

 * Dev version of compiled project